Adrian Wojnarowski: Yahoo! Sports

-In 2007, he left The Record and joined Yahoo!
+In 2007, Wojnarowski left The Record and joined Yahoo!
 Sports full-time.
 In March 2009, he and Dan Wetzel wrote a story tying the Connecticut Huskies men's basketball program to several recruiting violations.
 In 2010 the New York Post reported that Wojnarowski was being sued by the Penguin Group for failing to meet a deadline for a book covering the life of coach Jim Valvano.
 Wojnarowski responded that the problem was "a miscommunication between my agent and me" and said that he would be returning the money to Penguin Books.